Hot Water Tanks: What you need to know

 Importance of Upkeep

 No matter what type of water heater you decide to choose, or which one you already have, maintenance is necessary.
-Not only will servicing your water heater keep you and your family safe, but upkeep will keep your system running smoothly and for a longer period of time.
+Not only will servicing your water heater keep you and your family safe, but the upkeep will keep your system running smoothly and for a longer period of time.

 Annual testing is a good idea.
 If you find yourself experiencing hot water shortages or lukewarm water, it may be time for us to visit.
 Temperature and pressure valves should be checked because they keep your heater being overexerted.